TYPE DESIGN INFORMATION PAGE last updated on Thu Nov 23 13:04:18 EST 2023

 Eastern European fonts

 Adam Twardoch (b.
 1975) was raised in Tychy, Poland, and graduated from the University of Frankfurt/Oder, Germany.
-He worked at ffo agentur GmbH, a Frankfurt/Oder-based design firm.
+He worked at for Agentur GmbH, a Frankfurt/Oder-based design firm.
 Since 1991, Adam has advised numerous type designers on Central European extensions of their typefaces and has created localized versions of over fifty fonts.
 He frequently writes on type-related matters, and is the founder of Font.org, a (now defunct) website featuring articles about typography in English and Polish.
-He works at Fontlab (since 2004, as product and marketing manager), and is typographic consultant at Linotype (since 2002) and Tiro Typeworks (since 2001), and general font specialist at MyFonts (2000-2012).
+Adam Twardoch is Director of Products of FontLab (since 2004), and is typographic consultant at Linotype (since 2002) and Tiro Typeworks (since 2001), and general font specialist at MyFonts (2000-2012).
 Since 2012 he is based in Berlin.

 Adam Twardoch is working in the field of font technology, multilingual typography, CSS webfonts, Unicode and OpenType.